 We support the MS Society of Canada in finding a cure for MS in our lifetime!

-Read Rebecca's MS journey below to understand why we are passionate about raising awareness and money for MS. This year we're kicking off Coaching for a Cause.
-Jen will be the coach while Rebecca focuses on awareness and fundraising.
+Read Rebecca's MS journey below to understand why we are passionate about raising awareness and money for MS. This is why we started Coaching for a Cause.
+Jen will be the coach while Rebecca focuses on awareness, advocacy, and fundraising.

 What is Coaching for a Cause?

-Every person who donates a minimum of $500 to Rebecca's MS campaign between April 18 and April 30, will be given the opportunity to have a 60-minute coaching session with Jen.
+Every person who donates a minimum of $500 to Rebecca's yearly MS campaign will be given the opportunity to have a 60-minute coaching session with Jen.

 How does it work?